 A national agency created-program to evaluate the education progress of elementary, middle, and high school students across the nation in key learning areas.
 This site is essentially a web application where users are asked to report data on students and their performance at different intervals over an academic year.

-We provided the team that administrates the site a robust documentation set (see below) that included three key UX areas to target —task wayfinding, content strategy, and contextual help—and a road map for implementation.
-Additionally, we provided a set of design patterns such as form workflows, navigation best practices, reward language, and many others for them to implement through out their properties and collateral.
+I provided the team that administrates the site a robust documentation set (see below) that included three key UX areas to target —task wayfinding, content strategy, and contextual help—and a road map for implementation.
+Additionally, I provided a set of design patterns such as form workflows, navigation best practices, reward language, and many others for them to implement through out their properties and collateral.